 Bean bags and bean bag furniture are not only comfortable and ergonomic but also fun, exciting and affordable.
-However, there is more to bean bags than the uniquely designed and colorful covers you see on the outside.
+However, there is more to bean bags than the uniquely designed and colourful covers you see on the outside.
 You may not have put much thought into it, but bean bag filler comes in many varieties, and the quality of your particular product relies on having the best filling for your needs.
 By understanding the different types of beads that may be inside bean bags, you will have a better idea about the best filling for bean bag chairs for your family.

 Most bean bags are filled with a manmade material known as expanded polystyrene (EPS).
 EPS is a hard-celled plastic very similar to Styrofoam, which is extruded polystyrene.
 Besides bean bag beads, EPS is used for disposable coffee cups and as cushioning material for packaging and shipping.

 EPS is perfect for most bean bags and bean bag furniture because it is lightweight but rigid enough to retain its form for several years.
-In fact, EPS is 98 percent air.
+EPS is 98 per cent air.
 The EPS beads used for bean bag filler are 3 mm to 5 mm in diameter.
 EPS beads are resistant to moisture and heat.

 Although EPS is not biodegradable, it can be reused and recycled in several ways.
-After replacing the beads, they can be packaged and sold or delivered to a regional recycling center.
+After replacing the beads, they can be packaged and sold or delivered to a regional recycling centre.
 However, many people keep the older beads to use for other craft projects or as soil filler for potted plants.
 When you need replacement beads, it is recommended to use virgin beads rather than recycled beads. as recycled beads may have a shorter useful lifespan.
 Learn how to pick up bean bag beans after a spill.